swfly/AutoSong/readme.md

 The system predicts audio **block-by-block** (e.g., using EnCodec tokens), using the **textual prompt as context** and previously generated audio blocks to model temporal coherence.

-In order to fully leverage the creativity of transformer, the lyrics is always provided in complete as memory prompt: it lets transformer to decide about the timing and structure of the song.
+In order to fully leverage the creativity of transformer, the lyrics is always provided in complete as memory prompt: it lets transformer decide about the timing and structure of the song.

-This project also features AI-assisted development: I have no idea what a transformer is and I let AI did most of the work.
-While, I evetually learned all of them and corrected the code.
+This project also features AI-assisted development: I have no idea what a transformer is, and I let AI do most of the work.
+While I eventually learned all of them and corrected the code.
 Not a good experience.

 ---